Write a comment

 Chopped green onions - photo step 9

 10. Meat is essential for borscht.
 It can be pork ribs or a piece of beef.
-In our version, it’s a hill of beef.
-Wash the meat and cut it into portions.
+In our version, it is a hill cut of beef.
+Wash the meat and cut it into portion-sized pieces ready for the multicooker pot.

 Beef - photo step 10